 Teachers, lecturers, and other staff who know about your medical issues should never tell other students the details of your health without your permission.
-If they are asked to explain why you have reasonable adjustments, they should be vague - they are allowed to say that it is for health reasons, but not to go into detail.
+If they are asked to explain why you have reasonable adjustments, they should be vague.
+They may say that it is for health reasons, but not go into detail.
 You should always have the final say in who gets to know about your illness.